TabReason: A Reinforcement Learning-Enhanced Reasoning LLM for Explainable Tabular Data Prediction: RL Fine-Tuning

 \section{RL Fine-Tuning}

 For RL fine-tuning, the model was trained for up to 50 epochs or a maximum duration of 60 hours on a single A100 GPU.
 During training, the LLM parameters were set to \texttt{temperature = 0.7}, \texttt{top-p = 0.8}, and \texttt{top\text-k = 20}.
 However, during inference, we found that using a lower temperature of \texttt{0.1} was more effective, as it shifted the learned policy toward greater exploitation rather than exploration.
-For the results in Table~\ref{tab:llm-performance}, the best epoch was selected based on the performance on validation set.
+For the results in Table~\ref{tab:llm-performance}, the best epoch was selected based on the best weighted F1 score on validation set.